drewww/prism/docs/source/making-a-roguelike/part8.rst

 First we create a target that targets actors with the stair component within range 1.
 Then we create our Descend action, which is really similar to Die except we send a different message.

-Now let's add some code to ``MyGameLevelState:keypressed``.
+Now let's add some code to ``GameLevelState:keypressed``.
 After we figure out which direction the user just pressed we'll add the following.

 .. code:: lua